 Central Mexico is filled with colonial treasures, and two of the most alluring are the cities of Guanajuato (gwah-na-whah-toh) and San Miguel de Allende.
 Looking on a map, you’ll find them northwest of Mexico City and just southeast of the city of Leon.
 If your gateway is Leon, you’ll be an hour from Guanajuato, and if you leave from Mexico City, you’ll have a very pleasant four-hour deluxe bus ride to either city (no, really: first-class busses come with fully reclinable seats, personal video monitors and even lunch!)
 The cities, though only an hour apart, offer completely different opportunities for travelers.
-Each is unique with its own personality, charm and style.
+Each is unique with its own personality, charm, and style.

 San Miguel de Allende is a wonderfully eclectic and mesmerizing city has one of the largest populations of Americans living in Mexico.
 It has the unique ability to maintain all of its historic grandeur while thriving as a cosmopolitan art community.
 In 1951, the founding of the Instituto Allende, dedicated to the study of all forms of art (and considered the largest school of fine arts in Latin America for English-speaking students), established San Miguel as a city devoted to creativity.

 Local musicians pepper San Miguel’s shady town square in the shadow of the beautiful La Parroquia church.
 A European postcard inspired its builder, bringing to life Mexico’s version of a gothic cathedral.
 The narrow cobblestone streets keep things intimate while the galleries and shops are bustling with visitors interested in original works and regional handicrafts.

-Guanajuato, on the other hand, is purely Mexican.
+Guanajuato, on the other hand, is still waiting to be discovered.
 You won’t find many Americans here, but you’ll be glad you came.
 This town is so magical that it’s difficult to describe in words.
 It has mysticism and charm only rivaled by the small Italian villages in Tuscany or the Andalusian cities in southern Spain.
 Founded in 1557 as a silver mining town, Guanajuato is built over a maze of unusual subterranean street systems.
-Once used as control channels for floodwaters, the roads twist and turn through stone arched tunnels that bring you to the surface in various locations throughout the city.
+Once used as control channels for floodwaters, the roads twist and turn through stone-arched tunnels that bring you to the surface in various locations throughout the city.